 Introducing the unsung heroes of the circular economy: our refurbishers.

 Your tech and the way you use it can increase or lower your carbon footprint.
 Here's a quick list of a few things you can do to make all your screen time a little more sustainable.

-Wondering whether buying a refurbished smartphone really helps the planet?
-Here are the facts to prove how refurbished smartphones reduce e-waste, save you money, and more.
+Wondering whether buying refurbished electronics really helps the planet?
+Here are the facts to prove how refurbished electronics reduce e-waste, save you money, and more.